Guide to the Collection

 These books and pamphlets are arranged in the same Dewey Decimal order as the regular collection, with a couple of anomalies:

-- The Call Number for all Somerville materials in this room start with an "S" for Somerville.
+- The call number for all Somerville materials in the Local History Room starts with an "S" for Somerville.

 Somerville City Directories